vittoriasalim/shape-your-way/README.md

 For example, in level 1: <br>
 The map looks like <br>

 <img src="./introductory_images/image1.png" alt="map-level1" width="400"/>

-When the player moves LEFT twice, the dice will have the "G" color face down on the GREEN tile. <br>
+    - When the player moves LEFT twice, the dice will have the "G" color face down on the GREEN tile.
-This means that the player has passed the GREEN tiled floor. <br>
+    - This means that the player has passed the GREEN tiled floor.

 <img src="./introductory_images/image3.png" alt="map-level1-pass-green" width="400">

-When the player moves LEFT again, the tile will change to a deeper GREEN color. <br>
+    - When the player moves LEFT again, the tile will change to a deeper GREEN color.
-This indicates the player has passed the GREEN tiled floor. <br>
+    - This indicates the player has passed the GREEN tiled floor.

 <img src="./introductory_images/image4.png" alt="map-level1-pass-green-left" width="400">

-Now, the next step is to pass through all the RED and GREEN colored tiles in order to pass the level. <br>
+    - Now, the next step is to pass through all the RED and GREEN colored tiles in order to pass the level.
-Like the image below. <br>
+    - Like the image below.

 <img src="./introductory_images/image5.png" alt="map-level1-pass-all" width="400">

-The next step of the game is to get to the final tile which is colored like: <br>
+    - The next step of the game is to get to the final tile which is colored like:

 <img src="./images/end.png" alt="end-tile" width="200">

 <br>

-## Color Change of the tile
+## COLOR CHANGE OF THE TILES

 If the player is able to pass the RED tile with the "RED" color of the dice facing the tile, <br>
 the RED tile will change color. <br>